 I chose to start by painting an ordinary house fly, to my mind the opposite of exotic, in the middle of a white wall.

 This fly was painted life-sized and in an illusionistic manner replete with its own shadow.
 Thereafter, I waited to see if the children or teacher would discover it.
 It took a few days, but indeed, the children found the "fly" and thought it was real.
 The teacher subsequently took a broom and tried to swat it.
-One child remarked: "Its a tattoo!", breaking or revealing (depending on your perspective) the illusion of painting at that moment.
+One child remarked: "Its a tattoo!", momentarily breaking or revealing (depending on your perspective) the illusion of painting.

 Thereafter, I painted a butterfly and a frog on the opposite wall, each time letting the children discover it.
 Then, I lay in a green background behind the butterfly and frog, which is the opposite of an academic approach, in which the ground is usually loosely established before the figure.
 This was followed by painting a tree for the frog to sit on.
 This much more camouflaged space allowed the children to search for and find the frog again.
 These kind of actions also allow mural painting to be performative, interactive, and time-based.